-(59) New York Regional Interconnect v.
+(69) New York Regional Interconnect v.
 Pataki, et al. (Northern Dist. of NY Docket No. 07-CV-00122)

-By complaint filed February 1, 2007, Plaintiff New York Regional Interconnect (NYRI) challenges a 2006 amendment to the Transportation Corporations Law (TCL), which precludes use of eminent domain authority by a "merchant transmission line" which meets certain criteria.
-NYRI has applied to the NYPSC for an Article VII Certificate which, if granted, would provide it condemnation authority under state law.
+By complaint filed February 1, 2007, Plaintiff New York Regional Interconnect ("NYRI") challenges a 2006 amendment to the Transportation Corporations Law ("TCL"), which precludes use of eminent domain authority by a "merchant transmission line" which meets certain criteria.
+NYRI has applied to the NYPSC for an Article VII Certificate, which, if granted, would provide it condemnation authority under state law.
 It claims that the amendment was aimed at it in violation of the Equal Protection and Bill of Attainder Clauses of the United States Constitution.
 NYRI also claims that the amendment attempts to punish it for filing an application for a transmission line in violation of the Due Process, Commerce and Supremacy Clauses of the U.S. Constitution.
 Finally, NYRI seeks a declaration that it is not subject to the statute.

-Among the defendants are the current and former governors, members of the Legislature and the Commissioners.
+Among the defendants were the current and former governors, members of the Legislature and the Commissioners.
+Inasmuch as the PSC's responsibility under Public Service Law §12 is limited to defending the Public Service Law, the PSC agreed to have the Attorney General (AG) represent the Commissioners in this matter.
 The AG answered on April 26, 2007.
 Negotiations to remove the Commissioners and other parties as defendants failed and the AG moved to dismiss the case on the pleadings.
 It claimed, inter alia, that the matter is not justiciable until the Commission decides the Article VII proceeding, since NYRI cannot condemn until it has an Article VII certificate.

-Plaintiff New York Regional Interconnect (NYRI) had applied to the Commission for an Article VII Certificate.
+Plaintiff NYRI had applied to the Commission for an Article VII Certificate.
 Under state law, Eminent Domain Procedure Law §206(B), the grant of a certificate would allow NYRI to commence eminent domain proceedings, unless the TCL Amendment applies to it.
 NYRI had claimed that the amendment was aimed at it in violation of the Equal Protection and Bill of Attainder Clauses of the United States Constitution.
 It also claimed that the amendment attempted to punish it for filing an application for a certificate for a transmission line, in violation of the Due Process, Commerce, and Supremacy Clauses of the U.S. Constitution.
 Finally, NYRI sought a declaration that it is not subject to the statute.